Constructible reality condition of pseudo entropy via pseudo-Hermiticity: General form of transition matrix

 If $X$ can be written as (\ref{transitionXcondition}) and $\tr_{\bar A} X_2=0$, we have $X_{A}=\tr_{\bar A} X_1$ and \bea X_{A}^\dagger=\tr_{\bar A}X^\dagger=\tr_{\bar A} (\eta X_1 \eta^{-1})=\eta_A (\tr_{\bar A} X_1) \eta_A^{-1}=\eta_A X_A \eta_A^{-1}. \eea Thus $X_A$ is $\eta_A$-pseudo-Hermitian.
 Similarly, we can show $X_{\bar A}$ is $\eta_{\bar A}$-pseudo-Hermitian. \end{proof}

-An obvious corollary of Proposition $\ref{propo2}$ is that a $\eta$-pseudo-Hermitian transition matrix with $\eta=\eta_A\otimes\eta_{\bar{A}}$ generates a pseudo-Hermitian reduced transition matrix.
-Let's first focus on the pure states transition matrix $\mathcal{T}^{\psi|\phi}$ and show how to construct the pseudo-Hermitian transition matrices.
+An obvious corollary of Proposition $\ref{propo2}$ is that a $\eta$-pseudo-Hermitian transition matrix with $\eta=\eta_A\otimes\eta_{\bar A}$ generates pseudo-Hermitian reduced transition matrices.
+Let's first focus on the pure state transition matrix $\mathcal{T}^{\psi|\phi}$ and show how to construct a $\eta$-pseudo-Hermitian transition matrices.
 The $\eta$-pseudo-Hermiticity gives constraints on the pure states $|\psi\rangle$ and $|\phi\rangle$.
 We have the following theorem.